lunarc/lunarc_docs/docs/batch_system.md

 to your job script will ensure that SLURM will allocate dedicated nodes to your job.
-Obviously your project gets charged for the full costs of the nodes you are using, that is 20 cores per node in case of Aurora nodes and 16 cores per node in case of Erik.
+Obviously your project gets charged for the full costs of the nodes you are using, that is 20 cores per node in case of Aurora nodes.

 ### Specifying the number of nodes required for the job